Isabella-Anthony/Isabella-Anthony/README.md

 ## Welcome, my name is Isabella Anthony

 I'm currently majoring in Computer Science at Florida International University.
 I have a strong interest in exploring the latest developments in technology.
 Therefore, I have been expanding my skills with topics such as data exploration, classification models, Machine learning, and full-stack development.
-Moreover, I enjoy contributing to FIU's tech community by being part of INIT FIU as the Director of Engagement.
+Moreover, I enjoy contributing to FIU's tech community by being part of INIT FIU as the Director of Industry relations.

 - 🌱  I’m currently expanding my knowledge with convolutional neural networks.
 -  :comet: I'm exploring and learning more about PyTorch.